pbierkortte/AI-Prompt-Toolkit/tools/llm_resumable_summary.md

 ### Prompt

 ```
-You are my AI assistant.
-We've been working together in this conversation.
+You are my AI assistant; we have been working together in this.​

 ***